 What is Sales Consulting, and How Does it Work?

 Sales consulting is a type of business advisory that focuses on helping organizations develop strategies to grow their businesses.
-Sales consultants are experts in the field of sales; they work closely with clients to identify opportunities and challenges, provide advice and guidance, and then recommend solutions to those issues.
+Sales consultants are experts in sales; they work closely with clients to identify opportunities and challenges, provide advice and guidance, and recommend solutions to those issues.

 What is a sales consulting company typically hired to solve?